 – Shreya Ravi Kumar (Artisan Sourdough Bread Baking Workshop 19th June 2016)

 5 stars doesn’t quite cover it.
 These Workshops exceeded all my expectations.
 You not only learn from the best but also get to meet some of the nicest people ever.
 If you are remotely interested in cooking/baking (or eating!), you do not want to miss this experience.
 Sujit & Sudha, you guys stole my heart!

 – Smita Sharan (Appam & Curries Workshop and Artisan Sourdough Bread Baking Workshop 6th & 7th August 2016)

 Kerala – God’s own country – also known as the land of spices has a rich culinary heritage and boasts of food that few of the ‘authentic’ restaurants even come close to.

-Think of food from Kerala and one image that springs up invariably is of a Kerala Sadhya – a standard fixture during celebrations of all types.
-And inspired by the Kerala Sadhya, Sudha has curated a hands-on master class on some of the delightful vegetarian fares from Kerala.
+Think of food from Kerala and one image that springs up invariably is of the rich seafood and fish curries.
+And inspired by these gems, Sudha has curated a hands-on master class on some of these delightful dishes.
 These traditional recipes are all time-honoured master-pieces that have been passed down from earlier generations.
 Recipes, that she tweaked and made ‘easy-peasy’ while she balanced the demands from home and work.
 And all this without compromising on the flavour and goodness.